sybrew/the-seo-framework/readme.txt

 		* TODO consider adding an input buffer (25ms?) that only continues with the last input for tab switgin...
 This might degrade user experience.
 			* This is a race condition...
 		* When entering something in the Open Graph description or title fields, and then emptying it, and then entering something in the meta description or title fields, will no longer cause the Twitter title to use the latest known meta description or title field from when the Open Graph field got emptied.
 Whew (╯°□°）╯︵ ┻━┻
+		* When JavaScript is enabled, the social description placeholders now show their front-end value when no custom description is set.

 * **For translators:**
 	* **New translations are available.**